MORE ON ECOBRICKS AND THE FIGHT AGAINST SINGLE USE PLASTICSPosted on the 1st July 2019

 You further need items to compact the material with – it obviously should be able to fit into the bottle neck and needs to be longer than the bottle.
 The photograph herewith illustrates the types of items that I found to be most practical.
 And then you need to start compacting and compacting and compacting and compacting …………..
 There should not be any air gaps in the bottle as you are producing a brick substitute.
 A 500ml brick should weigh at least 200g, a 1 litre brick must weigh at least 350g and a 2 litre bottle-brick must at least 500g.
 The bottles must have its lids on.

 |Tools of the trade: From left: The back of a feather duster works well to compact stuff at the bottom and withdraws easily without bringing plastic back to the top; the same applied to the back of a "houtlepel"; a knitting needle and thin wooden item work well to compact stuff from the side of the bottle downwards.|

 These "bricks" are used throughout the world to build classrooms, bus stops, benches, you name it.
 Keep in mind that it also saves natural resources by substituting clay bricks.
 These Ecobricks are bone hard once compacted tightly and are nearly impossible to break.
-We will deliver the Ecobricks that we produce to an organisation in Stellenbosch that use it in community development projects.
+We deliver our bricks to the People n Planet campaign of Pick n Pay in Cape Town.
+They use it to build herb and vegetable plant boxes at a community development project where they feed 200 children per day.
 Look for organisations using Ecobricks in your area and start your production line.